 Once upon a time, Halloween was a big deal.
 All the kids got out there and trick or treated.
 Parents made costumes, helped you with makeup, even took you to the nice parts of town to get the good stuff, we're talking full-sized chocolate bars!
 The sad thing is, it can STILL be a big deal, all it requires is for us, now grown ups and older kids, to get off our lazy butts and decorate a little and let the kids go trick or treating.
 But I digress.

 Since starting my own business at The Orc's Lair now over 4 years ago, I've been caught up in all the adulting that a small business requires, and I daresay, I've missed a lot of holidays in these 4 years.
 After a tough summer of 2020 (booooo, hissss!), I decided to myself a refreshed outlook on life and celebrate every little moment I can, which got me thinking... let's talk Halloween.
 Let me will its existence back into my heart, and hopefully, into yours as well.
 Let's bring the magic back!

 I present to you, my top 10 disappointing candies I got as a kid.

 #10: Wax Lips

-Some people remember their first kiss, others, their first dance.
+Some people remember their first kiss, others, their first school dance.
 Me?
 Well, I remember my first pair of wax lips.
-It was the day after Halloween and I finally had to confront these bright red lips were sitting in the remnants of the candy that survived the previous evening.
+It was the day after Halloween and I finally had to confront the bright red lips that were sitting in the remnants of the candy that survived the previous evening.
 Ah, the lucky survivors.
 But not for long.
 But first, questions.